-Global assembling of Academicians, Researchers, Scholars & Industry to disseminate and exchange information at 100+ Allied Academics Conferences
+Global assembling of Academicians, Researchers, Scholars & Industry to disseminate and exchange information at 100+ Allied Academies Conferences

 Theme

-Discovering the Emerging Challenges in the Era of Dementia and Alzheimer's Disease
+Fostering the latest challenges in the Era of Dementia and Alzheimer’s Disease

 Welcome Message

-On behalf of the Organizing panel, we are delighted to welcome enthusiastic investigators from all over the world to join us at the 16th International Conference on Dementia and Alzheimer's Disease, slated for the 23-25 of November, 2023 in London, United Kingdom.
+On behalf of the Organizing panel, we are delighted to welcome enthusiastic investigators from all over the world to join us at the 15th World Congress on Dementia and Alzheimer's Disease, slated for the 23-25 of November, 2022 in Dubai, UAE.

 We hope the Conference will invigorate you and inspire you to generate new ideas.